Gluten-Free White Sandwich Bread

 • This is also a rice-free gluten-free bread.

-• This gluten-free soft sandwich loaf has a lovely open crumb and not too crusty crust.
+• This gluten-free sandwich bread has a soft texture, lovely open crumb and not too crusty crust.

 • Delicious taste that is both neutral in flavour but not in any way bland.